Behaviour & Rewards

 RELATIONSHIPS AND BEHAVIOUR

 The school follows a 3-strike system which enables pupils to clearly see the response of the teacher to their behaviours and gives them ample opportunity to change.
 A Strike 1 is used as an opportunity to explain a negative behaviour and reteach our expectations.
 If poor behaviour continues, a 2 strike offence is recorded on Class Charts, resulting in a 20-minute lunchtime detention.
-A third strike may lead to removal to another class in that department.
-This is known as department time out.
+A third strike will lead to the removal of student to Reflection.
+Reflection is a quiet working space where students will spend the rest of the lesson.
 A 60 minute after school detention is also issued to any a pupil receiving a strike 3.

 Where pupils need considerable help with their behaviour they may be assigned for a while to our Learning Support Department for some or all of their lessons.
 Here under the leadership of senior support staff, a range of work will be carried out designed to lead to effective reintegration into the full timetable.